r0hit91314/image-compression-using-quad-tree/readme.txt

 for running the code:
 1) you should have an image saved on your system.
 2) replace the input.jpg in the code with the correct path of your photo.
+3) you can change the threshold value as per your wish (the more the threshold the smaller the image)
 3) run the code.
 4) your photo will be edited and will be of less size than before.